Pyotr Kotlyarevsky: Biography

 Pyotr Kotlyarevsky was born in 1782 in the village of Vilkhuvatka, near the city of Kupiansk.
-The Kotlyarevskys were a Ukrainian family who had immigrated east to the Sloboda region of the Russian Empire.
+The Kotlyarevskys were a Ukrainian family who had emigrated east to the Sloboda region of the Russian Empire.
 Kotlyarevsky's father was a priest, and his family had originally intended for him to join the Orthodox clergy.
 However, his family later decided to send him to join the Imperial Russian Army after being convinced to do so by Russian military officer Ivan Lazarev.

 Kotlyarevsky was brought to Mozdok in 1793, where he was enlisted in the Kuban Jaeger Corps.
 He first saw combat at the Siege of Derbent, during the Persian Expedition of 1796.
 He was promoted to Second Lieutenant in 1799.
 He then fought against the Avars at the Battle of Niakhura in 1800, and afterwards he was promoted to Captain.

 Kotlyarevsky then fought in the Russo-Persian War (1804–13), where he would become famous for his military service.
 As a company commander, he participated in Karyagin's Raid in 1805, where he was wounded twice.
 He was then promoted to Colonel in 1807.
 In June 1810, Kotlyarevsky led a Russian detachment that defeated the Iranians at the fortified town of Meghri.
 Afterwards he was appointed as the commander of the Caucasus Infantry Regiment, and was also awarded the Gold Sword for Bravery.
 In 1811, Kotlyarevsky led a force of Russian soldiers and Cossacks which took the town of Akhalkalaki in order to prevent an Iranian offensive in the area.